weiluo8791/react-todo/README.md

 https://5cef6b755660c40014948c42.mockapi.io/api/v1/todo will show you the current todo item and their status

-Word of caution because mockapi.io is a learning and development environment sometime the ajax reponse might be slow coming back thus it might adding delay on the display for show, add and delete todo item.
+**Word of caution because mockapi.io is a learning and development environment sometime the ajax reponse might be slow coming back thus it might adding delay on the display for show, add and delete todo item.
+This especially true when you started the todo app for the first time**

 -------------------